UnskilledFreak/Freakylay/README.md

 - english and german - UnskilledFreak

 ## Changelog
+- 3.1.2
+  - added support for Http(Sira)Status V14.1.0+
+  - added lighter names
+  - added more options for heart graph number display
+  - added a fallback to English in case a language file could not be loaded
+  - changed how heart graph number style is stored in config (compatible with existing configs)
+  - adapted the No-Fail behavior of the game so the NoFail-Modifier will only show up when the game switches to NoFail instead of showing it the whole run
+  - fixed typos (again...)
+- 3.1.1
+  - simplified language handling
+  - fixed heart rate implementation running into potential endless reconnect loop
+  - fixed saved language was not selected by default
+  - removed dead and unused code
 - 3.1.0
   - added chinese translation (thanks to [baoziii](https://github.com/baoziii/Freakylay))
   - added german translation